khrapovs/dataanalysispython/notes/introduction.rst

 Resources
 ---------

-These notes are a compilation of the following original resources:
+These notes are a compilation of the following original resources for the purposes of the class I teach:

 - `Python 3 documentation <https://docs.python.org/3/>`_
 - `Python Scientific Lecture Notes <https://scipy-lectures.github.io/>`_